Table of Contents

 About IDM

-The Ispirer Data Migration (IDM) tool is a specialized solution designed for seamless, efficient, high-speed data migration from Oracle RDBMS (version 11 and above) to PostgreSQL RDBMS (version 14 and above), including all PostgreSQL-compatible forks and managed cloud services.
+The Ispirer Data Migration (IDM) tool is a dedicated solution designed for seamless, efficient, high-speed data migration from Oracle RDBMS (version 11 and above) to PostgreSQL RDBMS (version 14 and above), including all PostgreSQL-compatible forks and managed cloud services.
 It emphasizes high-speed data transfer while minimizing business downtime through an iterative, controlled migration approach.
-This controlled approach ensures data consistency between the source and target systems even while ongoing changes (inserts, updates, deletes) continue on the Oracle side during the primary data load.
+This controlled approach ensures data consistency between the source and target systems even as ongoing changes (inserts, updates, deletes) continue on the Oracle side during the primary data load.

 Architecture and How IDM Works Under the Hood